MichaelBoegner/splmns-animations/README.md

 ### 📈 Next Steps
 - Allow maintenance of characters' state onReload and maybe add a reset button.
 - Add splashing for characters' feet.
-- Add more sprites in databank.
+- Add more sprites in database.
 - Add more testing.